short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 8. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 6.0.4 =
+Release date: December 10, 2024
+* Fix: Inline images and SVGs are no longer replaced by CDN links;
+* Fix: The text domain load has been removed from the plugin code to avoid future errors;
+* Fix: When trying to clear the queue, the settings page was not loaded correctly;
+* Fix: Forced generation for PNGs could be enabled even if the PNG2JPG option was disabled;
+* Tweak: Several minor CSS and wording improvements have been added;
+* Tweak: Bulk preparation now runs faster when no images are optimized;
+* Language: 0 new strings added, 2 updated, 0 fuzzed and 0 deprecated.

 = 6.0.3 =
 Release date: December 3, 2024